savant777/homework-for-new-dev/README.md

   3. Restore NuGet packages (via `packages.config`) if prompted.
   4. Build and run the project.
 - **Notes**:
-  - Database file path is set relative to the executable (`bin\Debug\ClassRegistrationDB.mdf`) for portability.
+  - Database file path is set relative to the executable (`ClassRegistrationDB.mdf`) for portability.
   - Ensure LocalDB is installed on your system.

 ---